MichaelCurrin/themeless-jekyll-quickstart/README.md

 # Static Pages Demo
 > Demo of a static site built using the Jekyll tutorial

-This project is based on following the [Jekyll Step-by-Step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) and is hosted on Github Pages.
+This project is based on following the [Jekyll Step-by-Step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) and is hosted on Github Pages as a live demo.

-The contents of this project show how to work with Liquid and parts of Jekyll.
+The contents of this project show how to work with [Liquid](https://shopify.github.io/liquid/) templating and [Jekyll](https://jekyllrb.com/) (Ruby gem for generating static site).
 The HTML that is applied is simple and overrides the layout which is handled by a theme, so no theme is used here.
 Therefore no Gemfile is needed.

 Some useful links which helped me with learning how to use Jekyll - [gist](https://gist.github.com/MichaelCurrin/dfd14bfa74938e40f251bc00445a1627).